Release-Candidate/OCaml-Buck-2-Examples/README.md

 ## Examples

+The example projects in this directory are meant to show the following usage:

+- [./basic_example/](./basic_example/) - a OCaml project which uses Opam package dependencies, but no PPX.
+Contains a library, an executable that uses the library and tests of the library.
+- [./ocamllex_menhir_example/](./ocamllex_menhir_example/) - a OCaml project which uses OCamlLex and Menhir to generate OCaml code.
+Contains a library, an executable that uses the library and tests of the library.
+- [./ppx_usage_example/](./ppx_usage_example/) - a OCaml project which uses Sedlex and Menhir as code generators and PPX for Sedlex and Alcotest to show the usage of PPX libraries.
+Contains a library, an executable that uses the library and tests of the library.

+All of these examples also use Dune configuration files, so you can compare them to the `BUCK` files.

 ## Other OCaml Examples using Buck 2

 - the official Facebook/Meta examples in the [Buck 2 GitHub Repo](https://github.com/facebook/buck2/tree/main/examples/with_prelude/ocaml).